aws-samples/amplify-cdkv2-stepfunctions/README.md

 # Using StepFunction generated through Amplify and AWS CDK V2 to Sync S3 Buckets

-Amazon Simple Storage Service (Amazon S3) is an object storage service that allow customers to store files of various types and sizes.
-Amplify generated storage utilizes the S3 functionality to create a S3 storage bucket.
-But amplify currently only allows users to create one S3 bucket per environment.
-Which opens up the question of synchronizing data across [Amazon S3 buckets](https://aws.amazon.com/s3/) in different environments, allow creating backups for disaster recovery.

 [AWS Amplify](https://aws.amazon.com/amplify/) is the fastest and easiest way to build cloud-powered mobile and web apps on AWS.
 Amplify comprises a set of tools and services that enables front-end web and mobile developers to leverage the power of AWS services to build innovative and feature-rich applications.
-Among the various resources available Amplify allows users to deploy S3 storage bucket and custom resources using AWS CDK.
+Among the various resources available, AWS Amplify allows users to deploy S3 storage bucket and custom resources using AWS CDK.

+[Amazon Simple Storage Service (Amazon S3)](https://aws.amazon.com/s3/) is an object storage service that allow customers to store files of various types and sizes.
+AWS Amplify generated storage utilizes the S3 functionality to create a S3 storage bucket.
+Currently AWS Amplify allows users to create one S3 bucket per environment which limits synchronizing data across S3 buckets in different environments and allow creating backups for disaster recovery.

 ![cdkv2stepfunctions](https://user-images.githubusercontent.com/87995712/209560124-dfae8a2e-99eb-4749-a769-4b6de6814370.png)

 ## Walkthrough

-The example utilizes Amplify, AWS CDK v2, storage with Amazon S3, and Lambda function functionality to deploy a StepFunction that syncs S3 buckets.
-The following example outlines a use case to copy all objects from a source bucket into a destination bucket (two way), but leave out objects that are already present.
+The example utilizes AWS Amplify, AWS CDK v2, Storage with Amazon S3, and Lambda functions to deploy a StepFunction that syncs S3 buckets.
+The following example outlines a use case to copy all objects from a source bucket into a destination bucket (bi-directional), and ignore objects already present.

-The following information outlines the steps needed in creating the application.
+The following information outlines the steps required to create the application

 1. Create an Amplify project
-2. Adding an S3 storage resources via Amplify and AWS console.
+2. Add a S3 storage resource via Amplify and AWS console.
-3. Adding Lambda functions to access S3 storage.
+3. Add Lambda functions to access S3 storage.
-4. Adding CDK stepfunction resource using Amplify custom resource.
+4. Add CDK stepfunction resource using Amplify custom resource.
 5. Test the application on AWS console.

 ## Prerequisites